What Is A Mastopexy Implant?

 What To Expect During Your Consultation

-What Kind Of Implants Can I Have?
+What Are The Different Implants You Can Have?

 Are Silicone Implants Safe?

 Silicone implants have been around for a long time.
 Here at Gary Ross, we use implants that are FDA approved.
 There has been a debate for numerous years with whether or not mastopexy with implants are linked to cancer.
 There is no evidence that implants cause any type of cancer, including breast implants.

 One thing that has been linked with breast implants is anaplastic large cell lymphoma.
 The risks for this will be explained to you during the consultation to make sure you understand.

 Some of the risks that have been linked with implants are:

 - Implants may fail over time which happens in some cases.
 The gel can leak out which means that you will need another operation.

 - On some occasions, implants can leak out of your breasts which could end up in the lymph glands.
 The good news is that this will not cause any health problems.
 Removal will not be necessary either.

 All mastopexy implant procedures require a general anaesthetic.
 Your health is of prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.